 - Cherry or grape tomatoes (or use larger tomatoes such as Roma diced small)

-To prevent the basil leaves from browning, wait until just before serving to tear or cut them with herb scissors.
+To prevent the basil leaves from browning, wait until just before serving to tear or cut them.

 For the complete list of ingredients with measurements plus recipe instructions, please see the recipe card at the bottom of this post.